mattcroat/joy-of-code/posts/svelte-attachments-explained/svelte-attachments-explained.md

 <div {@attach banana}></div>
 ```

-You can use **inline attachments** if you want a quick reference to an element, avoiding the entire ceremony around creating a function:
+You can use **inline attachments** for a quick reference to an element, avoiding the entire ceremony around creating a function:

 ```svelte:app.svelte
 <div {@attach (element) => console.log(element)}>